While most turkey hunters don’t really ever measure their bird, here’s how to score a turkey.

-There are three variables to score a turkey.
-Weight, beard length, and spur length.
+There are three measurements that you use to score a turkey; weight, beard length, and spur length.

-- Beard Length: Beard measurements are taken to the 16th of an inch.
-To score a turkey measure from the turkey’s skin to the tip of the longest whisker then multiply that number by two.
-For example, if the turkey has a 9 ¾” beard, the score would be 9.75 x 2 or 19.5. for multiple bearded turkeys, add the lengths of each beard and multiply the total by two to get the beard score.
+- Beard measurements are taken to the nearest 16th of an inch.
+To score a turkey, measure from the skin to the tip of the longest whisker then multiply that number by two.
+For example, if the turkey has a 10” beard, the score would be 10 x 2 = 20.
+If your turkey has more than one beard, add the lengths of each beard and multiply the total by two to get the beard measurement.

-- Spur Length: Measure the spurs from the base to the tip on both legs.
-To get the spur score, multiply the total by ten.
-For example, if one spur is an inch and the other is 1 ¼”, the spur score is 2.25 x 10 or 22.5.
+- Measure the spurs from the base to the tip on both legs.
+Once you get those two measurements, multiply the total by ten.
+For example, if one spur is 1″ and the other is 1 ¼”, the spur score is 2.25 x 10 = 22.5″.